Core#

 autrainer.core.utils.set_seed(seed)[source]#

-Set a global seed for reproducibility for random, numpy, and torch.
+Set a global seed for random, numpy, and torch.

 If CUDA is available, set the seed for CUDA and cuDNN as well.